ga4gh/ga4gh-schemas/doc/source/api/biometadata.rst

 *name*                * a human readable object label/identifier
-                      * not to be used for referencing *description*         * additional, unstructured information about this Biosample *characteristics*     * a Characteristics objects containing lists of phenotypes and diseases specifically associated with this Biosample, in the form of BioCharacteristic objects
+                      * not to be used for referencing *description*         * additional, unstructured information about this Biosample *bio_characteristics* * contains lists of phenotypes, diseases and other information associated with this Biosample, in the form of BioCharacteristic objects
 *individualId*        * the *id* of the *Individual* this Biosample was derived from *created*             * the time the record was created, in ISO8601 *updated*             * the time the record was updated, in ISO8601